 10 Best Password Managers Review Summary

 The best password managers can generate highly secure passwords, automatically save your passwords, and automatically fill your login details on all websites.
 Even more importantly, a great password manager should have better than military-grade security and multifactor authentication that works across all your devices.

 LastPass is a popular free password manager that works with the Windows, macOS, Linux, Android, iPhone, and iPad.
 LastPass also works with the popular Chrome, Firefox, Safari, Internet Explorer, Edge, and Opera Browser Extensions.

-I have been using LastPass for 5 years and can say, it is simply the best.
+I have been using LastPass for five years and can say it is simply the best.

 The Key Benefits of LastPass